 To incentivize you to convert your policy, your insurer may offer a “term conversion credit.”
 This credit will go towards your premiums for the first year, and the value of the credit is based on the face value of your policy.

 There are a couple of caveats.
 The credit will be prorated for partial conversions, and might be lower if you convert your policy using an agent who works on commission.

 When you’re ready to convert, double-check you’re within the conversion deadline.
 If you are, contact your life insurance company and they’ll walk you through the next steps.
 Generally, you’ll need to fill out some forms to confirm the conversion.

-You can choose to convert part of your term life insurance coverage.
+You can choose to convert part of your term life insurance coverage, in what’s called a partial term conversion.
 By doing this, you’ll end up with lower premiums and two separate life insurance policies.